 Send out appeals through all of your channels and include monthly giving as an option on your nonprofit’s default donation form.

-Mobilise volunteers and take it to the streets.
+Mobilize volunteers and take them to the streets.
 Have your volunteers share about your nonprofit’s cause to people passing by and inform them about your new monthly giving program.

 Furthermore, reach out to lapsed donors to see if they would be open to the idea of monthly giving.
 Ask lapsed donors what it is that keeps them from giving on a consistent basis, or why they stopped giving altogether and meeting them halfway.
 Encourage them to come back to your non-profit.

 To promote your program, use all channels available to you.
 Use email, social media, direct mail, newsletters, print ads, Google Grants, events, and street fundraising.

 Send out your first communication only once your monthly giving page is up and running and you tested it for any hiccups in the process.